 The drawbacks were- considerable pressure on me and problems with members attendance, such that on one occasion only one member turned up!

 So for 2018 at the request of existing members, the format will be much like that of a model railway club.
 Members can work on their own projects or on group projects.
 An afternoon model railway club which is not exactly unique, but slightly different and therefore aimed at the retired (U3A members)

 Membership of the group is the cost of the hire of the venue used + cost of small consumables (not layout construction items) – divided by the annual membership.
-So for 10 members it would be in the range of £18 t0 £21 per year.
-For 7 members it would be in the range £26 to £30 per year.
-(We currently believe we have 7 members including the leader, all of which have indicated they wish to carry on next year.)

 If you’re members of other local U3A’s please ensure that your membership is renewed for 2018/9 to meet their requirements

 Until April 2018 (incl) we met in the Committee Room of the Milland Valley Memorial Hall

 All meetings from 16th May 2018 will be held at Redford Village Hall, Redford.
 MIDHURST GU29 0QF

 Our new location is in the centre of the small village of Redford, also in West Sussex and is a one roomed village hall with small kitchen, all recently extensively refurbished, within a few miles of Milland.